liquibase/liquibase-neo4j/docs/index.md

 ### Neo4j

-The minimum required version of Neo4j is 3.5.
+The minimum required version of Neo4j is 4.4.

+!!! note
+    Earlier Neo4j versions (down to 3.5) are supported by the extension up to major version 4.

 The extension supports both Community Edition and Enterprise Edition of Neo4j.
 Please make sure to verify the end of support date of Neo4j versions [here](https://neo4j.com/developer/kb/neo4j-supported-versions/).